bitcoinops/bitcoinops.github.io/_topics/en/payjoin.md

   - title: "2020 year in review: payjoin"
     url: /en/newsletters/2020/12/23/#payjoin

+  - title: "Discussion about how to increase payjoin adoption"
+    url: /en/newsletters/2021/01/20/#payjoin-adoption

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: BIP79